Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/app/static/assets/README.md

 # Functionality

-This app is a flask service that services a easy to use web interface, as well as an API
+This app is a flask service that services a easy to use web interface, as well as an Web API

 ### Webapp